 When women without diabetes develop high blood sugar levels during pregnancy, it is known as gestational diabetes.
 Women who develop gestational diabetes usually have no symptoms.
 But it can be diagnosed during routine pregnancy screening tests.

 Women who are overweight or have a family history of type-2 diabetes or suffers from PCOS are at higher risk of developing gestational diabetes.
-Though, gestational diabetes usually goes away after the baby is born; it can increase the risk of pre-eclampsia, depression, and need for c-section if remain untreated.
+Though, gestational diabetes usually goes away after the baby is born; it can increase the risk of pre-eclampsia, depression, and the need for c-section if it remains untreated.

 5. Placental complications: